basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 ## Port Settings

-Riak uses [epmd](http://www.erlang.org/doc/man/epmd.html), the Erlang Port Mapper Daemon, for most inter-node communication, identifying other nodes in the [[cluster|Clusters]] using the Erlang identifiers specified by the `nodename` parameter, e.g.  `riak@10.9.8.7`.
+Riak uses [epmd](http://www.erlang.org/doc/man/epmd.html), the Erlang Port Mapper Daemon, for most inter-node communication.
+In this system, other nodes in the [[cluster|Clusters]] use the Erlang identifiers specified by the `nodename` parameter (or `-name` in `vm.args`), for example `riak@10.9.8.7`.
 On each node, the daemon resolves these node identifiers to a TCP port.
 You can specify a port or range of ports for Riak nodes to listen on as well as the maximum number of concurrent ports/sockets.

 ### Port Range